MicrosoftDocs/SupportArticles-docs/support/sql/includes/performance/diagnose-waits-or-bottlenecks.md

-To optimize a query that's waiting on bottlenecks, identify how long the wait is and where the bottleneck is.
+To optimize a query that's waiting on bottlenecks, identify how long the wait is and where the bottleneck is (the wait type).
 Once the [wait type](/sql/relational-databases/system-dynamic-management-views/sys-dm-os-wait-stats-transact-sql#WaitTypes) is confirmed, reduce the wait time or eliminate the wait completely.

 To calculate the approximate wait time, subtract the CPU time (worker time) from the elapsed time of a query.
 Typically, the CPU time is the actual execution time, and the remaining part of the lifetime of the query is waiting.